KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 **NOTE:** If you are viewing this article as part of RSS feed reader, then you wouldnt be able to see the calculator below as it may cause issues to feed reader.
 Visit <a href="https://karthikkadambi.com/posts/car-lease-explained/">here</a> to access the calculator.

 <!-- feed-exclude-start -->
-<h3 class="header-branding">🔢 Embedded lease calculator</h3>
+<h3 class="header-branding">🔢 Embedded Lease Calculator</h3>

 Understanding your lease quote helps you make smarter financial decisions.
-Once you break it down, the “mystery math” of leasing becomes simple—just depreciation + finance + fees.
+Once you break it down, the “mystery math” of leasing becomes simple, just depreciation + finance + fees.

 Use the calculator below to plug in your own numbers and see exactly how your monthly payment is determined.